Tottenham Hotspur F.C. Women: Promotion campaigns (2017–2019)

-Women's Super League and professionalisation
+Women's Super League and professionalisation (2019–present)

-On 17 November 2019, the North London derby against Arsenal Women at the Tottenham Hotspur Stadium recorded an attendance figure of 38,262, the highest ever for a Women's Super League match.
+On 17 November 2019, the North London derby against Arsenal at the Tottenham Hotspur Stadium recorded an attendance figure of 38,262, the highest ever for a Women's Super League match at the time.

 In the 2020 summer transfer window Spurs reinforced their squad with a mix of players with WSL and NWSL experience.
 On 12 September, 2020, United States women's national team forward Alex Morgan signed with Spurs on a contract that reportedly ran from September through December 2020, with an option to extend the deal through the end of the 2020–21 FA WSL season.
 Still trying to regain fitness having not played since August 2019 and giving birth in May 2020, Morgan eventually made her Spurs debut nearly two months after signing, on 7 November, appearing as a 69th minute substitute in a 1–1 WSL draw against Reading.
 Spurs had started the season winless in their first seven matches, just one spot above last place and relegation.
 Due to this form, Rehanne Skinner was appointed as the new head coach of Tottenham on 19 November 2020, replacing long time managers Karen Hills and Juan Amorós.
 Hills had been in charge of the first team since August 2009 while Spurs were playing in the then-third tier South East Combination Women's Football League and Amoros joined the club soon after in February 2011.
 On 6 December 2020 in Skinner's first match in charge, Spurs took their first league win of the season with a 3–1 victory over Brighton & Hove Albion.
 The match also featured Morgan's first goal for the club, an 84th-minute penalty.
 On 21 December, Tottenham Hotspur announced that Morgan would end her contract with the club and return to the US.
 Spurs would finish the season in 8th place, well clear of relegation and just a place under their initial WSL finish in the 2019–20 FA WSL season.